 Numerous banks are increasing the threshold for participating in their private banking services.
 JPMorgan Chase doubled its minimum from $5 million to $10 million last year, simultaneously laying off numerous relationship managers.
-Standard Charter recently made a similar move, raising its minimum from $2 million to $5 million and signaling it would begin targeting clients with investable assets in the $30 million range.
+Standard Chartered recently made a similar move, raising its minimum from $2 million to $5 million and signaling it would begin targeting clients with investable assets in the $30 million range.

 This move is leaving an increasing number of people on their own to figure out how to manage their wealth by piecing together a variety of services.

 “The best anyone caught in this position can do is piece meal together services from an array of professionals – tax experts, investment advisors, and so on,” explains David Miller, founder and CEO of PeachCap, an innovative wealth management company.
 “Using professionals from several different firms actually makes the situation worse, because open collaboration between all these people is not a practical solution.”